SigaoLi/UB_CP_IBM_Finance_Portal/README.md

 ✨ The IBM Financial Analysis Assistant accepts user input queries at two distinct levels ✨

 **Design-based analysis**
 <br/> Users submit company annual reports without a specific idea in mind.
-The system analyzes the provided references to generate built-in analysis and produce visualizations.
+The system analyzes the provided report to generate built-in analysis and produce visualizations.

 **Detailed Idea Description**
 <br/> Users provide comprehensive descriptions of their specific research ideas.
 The system processes these detailed inputs to develop implementation strategies based on the user's explicit requirements.